 Where we are the controller of the personal data that you have requested, we will respond to the request within one month, unless the request is particularly complex.

 As data controller, we may exercise the right to withhold details of personal data requested by you where disclosure would adversely affect the rights and freedoms of others.

 If you are aged 16 or under, you are not eligible to use Art Division’s services.
 Users who fall into this category are not allowed to provide us with their personal information.

 We use ‘analytical’ cookies which, in conjunction with our web server’s log files, allow us to calculate the aggregate number of people visiting our website and which parts of the website are most popular.
 This helps us gather feedback so that we can improve our website.
-Our analytics cookies include Google Analytics.
-To opt out of Google Analytics, click here or to find out more information about the Google Analytics security and privacy click here.
+Our analytics cookies include Google Analytics and HubSpot.
+To opt-out of Google Analytics, click here or to find out more information about Google Analytics security and privacy click here.